 If you are booking a stay that begins more than 90 days from the date of your booking, you may ask us for a reduced deposit of 30 % of the total amount owed.
 This option must be requested BEFORE you pay and accept the booking.
 We will send you the special offer of the reduced down payment of 30 % after which you can accept that offer and make your payment.
 You can then pay the balance of 70% of your stay 30 days before your check in date.

 We accept a minimum of 3 nights stay.
 If there are openings of 2 nights in between stays, then we will accept a 2 nights stay.

 We are 10-15 minutes drive from downtown Estes Park.
-For down hill skiiers, we are exactly 42 miles from Eldora ski resort on a gorgeous drive to Nederland.
 There are many walking trails right outside our home with fishing, boating and horseback riding within 10 minutes.
-Cross country ski in the Rocky Mountain National Park or at the YMCA area.
-Go sledding down hill in the Park or also at the YMCA with your family.
-Snow shoe walk on spectacular trails while viewing 14,00 foot high snow covered mountains.
-Ice skate outdoors in the downtown area or at the YMCA.
-Ride a traditional sleigh with horses pulling you in the snow.
 Enjoy beautiful sunsets from our new 2 sides wraparound decking and grill burgers for dinner after hiking.
 We have spectacular views of the Rocky Mountains in a quiet setting.
 Up to 8 people can be accommodated and the whole house is yours for your entire stay.